Mapping Meta Fields with Meta Keys in Fluent Forms

 Meta Fields Mapping with Post Form

-- The first step is to create a Custom Post Form or use an existing post form.
+- The first step is creating a Custom Post Form or using an existing one.
 To know more about this feature, simply read this documentation.

 - In this example, the post form has a Post Title, Post Content, Categories, Simple Text & Numeric Field.
 Like the example given below –

 - To get the Meta Keys, you have to copy the Name of the fields from the Field Group added using the Custom Fields plugin.